In Action Casestudy by Eric Silvera & Sean Kenealy

 indieactivity: Tell us about “who you are”?

-Eric Silvera (ES): We are writers and friends who met in an MFA program at The City College of New York, bonding over our love of action movies.
-Forming a writing partnership, Sean pitched Eric a new idea: “An action movie with two people sitting in chairs talking to each other.”
+We are writers and friends.
+We met in an MFA program at The City College of New York.
+Bonding over our love of action movies.
+Forming a writing partnership, Sean pitched Eric a new idea.
+“An action movie with two people sitting in chairs talking to each other.”
 Eric wasn’t sure what that meant but was intrigued, and that idea spawned into In Action, their feature film debut.

-Eric’s writing has appeared in multiple publications, won Slice Magazine’s “Bridging the Gap” award, and was shortlisted for Pop Monetral’s Lit POP prize.
-Sean’s plays have been staged across New York and Chicago at 13th Street Repertory, Gorilla Tango Theater, Brooklyn’s Impact Festival, and more.
+Eric’s writing has appeared in multiple publications.
+It won Slice Magazine’s “Bridging the Gap” award.
+It and was shortlisted for Pop Monetral’s Lit POP prize.
+Sean’s plays have been staged across New York and Chicago at 13th Street Repertory.
+Gorilla Tango Theater, Brooklyn’s Impact Festival and more.

 Introduce your film?

-Eric Silvera (ES): In Action is an over-the-top action-comedy about two bumbling screenwriters drafting the “next big action flick”, utterly oblivious to the insanity that awaits when the government intercepts their script, believing it to be a veritable terrorist plot.
+In Action is an over-the-top action-comedy.
+It is about two bumbling screenwriters drafting the “next big action flick”, utterly oblivious to the insanity that awaits when the government intercepts their script, believing it to be a veritable terrorist plot.

-Tell us why you chose to write, produce, direct, shoot, cut/edit the movie?
-Was it financial, chance, or no-budget reason?
+Why choose to write, produce, direct, shoot, cut/edit the movie?

 Eric Silvera (ES): We developed the In Action concept with the intention to both write and star in the film and have someone else direct us.
 While we formed a relationship with a director who had ideas that enhanced our script, over the course of pre-production we all realized that our visions didn’t necessarily align and parted ways.
 After this, it became clear that the two of us should direct the movie, as we had a specific vision of what we wanted In Action to be and could more effectively work with a crew to help translate it from the page to the screen.